TheSpaghettiDetective/obico-server/website/docs/user-guides/connectivity-error-report.md

 * If it's not an option to relocate the Pi or the router to be closer to each other, Wi-Fi repeater is another option.
 You may want to temporarily move the Pi close to the router just to make sure the Wi-Fi signal strength is the cause of the problem because you shell out some $$$ for a Wi-Fi repeater.

-## How to assess the webcam connectivity issues
+## How to assess the webcam connectivity issues {#how-to-assess-the-webcam-connectivity-issues}

 In most case, your webcam is connected to the Raspberry Pi, or is on the same WiFi network.
 So it should rarely fail.
 If you are seeing any errors here, it's most likely caused by the misconfigured webcam settings in OctoPrint.